veer995020/WINDOWS-AND-LINUX-OPTIMIZER/README.md

 this contains the powershell commands and linux command that optimize device performances . this is a best optimizer ever which contains a space of less than a 1 mb . plz support guys for better impoverment.this may also contains some apps that also optimize your pc.
+COPYING ANY PART OF IT IS STRICTLY PROHIBITED .